 1. Wind Energy Is Renewable & Sustainable

 Wind energy is one of the most environmentally friendly energy sources available today.
-After the manufacture and construction of wind turbines, they generate little to no pollution.
+This is based on the simple reason that wind turbines don’t create pollution when generating electricity.

 Most non-renewable energy sources need to be burnt.
 This process releases gases such as carbon dioxide (CO2) and methane (CH4) into the atmosphere.
 These gases are known to contribute to climate change.
-Wind turbines do not create greenhouse gases when generating electricity.
+In contrast, wind turbines produce no greenhouse gases when generating electricity.

 We should note that both noise and visual pollution are environmental disadvantages of wind turbines.
 However, these factors don’t have a negative impact on the earth, water table or the quality of the air we breathe.

 Generating electricity from wind energy reduces the need to burn fossil fuel alternatives such as coal, oil, and gas.
 This can help to conserve dwindling supplies of the earth’s natural resources.
 As a result, they will last longer and help to support future generations.